 ARTICLE X—Committees

-The standing committees of the Organization shall be the Executive Committee, the Finance/Investment Committee and the Governance Committee.
+The standing committees of the Organization shall be the Executive Committee, the Finance Committee, Resource Development Committee, and the Governance Committee.
 The Board may establish other committees and task forces as required.
 Unless otherwise stated in the Bylaws, appointment to committees is made by the President.
 Committees are charged with making recommendations to the Board as a whole and may not act outside of full board authority, unless otherwise directed in the Bylaws.

 Section 1—Executive Committee

-The Executive Committee shall be comprised of the Officers of the Organization and the Immediate Past President.
+The Executive Committee shall be comprised of the Officers of the Organization and if elected, the Immediate Past President.
 The Executive Committee shall be responsible for assisting the Board of Directors in fulfilling its responsibilities in accordance with its Board-approved Charter.

-Section 2—Finance/Investment Committee
+Section 2—Finance Committee

-The Finance/Investment Committee shall be responsible for assisting the Board of Directors of the organization in fulfilling its fiscal and oversight responsibilities in accordance with its Board-approved Charter.
+The Finance Committee shall be responsible for assisting the Board of Directors of the organization in fulfilling its fiscal and oversight responsibilities in accordance with its Board-approved Charter.

 Section 3—Governance Committee